seed-run/homepage/_docs/viewing-logs.md

 - Seed internally uses CloudWatch Logs and Logs Insight queries.
 - This means that you get unlimited log retention!
 - Viewing your logs live is completely free.
 - However, AWS will charge you based on the amount of logs that are queried.
 When you filter your logs you are charged $0.005 per GB of log data scanned (depending on your region).
 So if you are querying large production apps, it’s important to be aware that there is a cost.
-Make sure to check for [CloudWatch Analyze (Logs Insights queries) pricing](https://aws.amazon.com/cloudwatch/pricing/) for your region.
+Make sure to check the [CloudWatch Analyze (Logs Insights queries) pricing](https://aws.amazon.com/cloudwatch/pricing/) for your region.
 - We also need a couple of additional permissions to connect to CloudWatch in your account.
 More on this below.

 ### Lambda Logs